WP-Cassify/wp-cassify-develop/readme.txt

 Contact me at aa_francois@yahoo.fr and i try answer to your question.

 == Changelog ==

+= 2.2.1 =
+* Fix incorrect PHP version requirement, thanks to olhovsky.
+* Fix PHP7 warnings, thanks to vbonamy.
+* Fix serviceUrl with parameters, thanks to franck86
+* Add new parameter settings for cURL : CA_PATH, CA_INFO, thanks to Basile

 = 2.2 =
 * Replace SwiftMailer by native wordpress mailing library PHPMailer.
 Replace usage of deprecated MCrypt library by openssl.
 Somes bug fixes.